If you have a serious medical emergency, call 911 or go to your nearest Emergency Department.

 What happens when I arrive?

-When you arrive, you’ll be assessed by a triage nurse who will evaluate how quickly you need to be seen and treated.
+When you arrive, you will check in with reception to let them know the nature of your visit.
+They will ask you for your health card and ask some simple questions.
+Then you will be assessed by a triage nurse who will evaluate how quickly you need to be seen and treated.
 This process is known as “triage”.

 How long will I have to wait?

 Every effort will be made to serve you as quickly as possible.
-A nurse will tell you approximately how long you can expect to wait, although this time may change if patients with more urgent needs arrive.
+An Emergency Department team member will tell you approximately how long you can expect to wait, although this time may change if patients with more urgent needs arrive.

-Please not leave the Emergency Department without first telling the triage nurse.
+Please not leave the Emergency Department without first telling a member of the Emergency Department team.
 It’s important that your illness, injury or condition be assessed before you leave.

-While you’re waiting, please don’t eat or drink anything until you ask the triage nurse.
+While you’re waiting, please don’t eat or drink anything until you ask a member of the Emergency Department team.
 Some tests can’t be done if you’ve had anything to eat or drink.

 How do you decide who gets seen first?